Indonesian-Style Collard Greens Curry (Gulai Sayur)

-The key step in making this Indonesian dish is to create a base of flavors by gently sweating the paste of chiles, turmeric, ginger, and garlic before stewing the collard greens in coconut milk.
+The key to making this Indonesian dish is to create a base of flavors by gently sweating the aromatics before stewing the collard greens in coconut milk.